velipso/gvasm/README.md

 Assembler and disassembler designed specifically for Game Boy Advance homebrew.

-The assembler works for ARM and Thumb code, and has features like conditional compilation, defined constants and functions, struct layout, compile-time scripts, and literal pools.
+The assembler works for ARM and Thumb code, and has features like conditional compilation, defined constants and functions, struct layout, compile-time scripts, literal pools, and incremental builds.

 The disassembler is experimental, and includes a partially implemented ARM emulator.